 Blue is considered the sapphire’s true color.
 Actually, it is believed that the ancient Greek word for blue (sappheiros) gave it its name.

-In the past, people believed that the sky was an enormous sapphire and the Earth is installed in it.
+In the past, people believed the sky was an enormous sapphire and the Earth was installed in it.
 Is there a better metaphor to describe this precious stone that is so close to perfection?